sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distirbuted-colours.md

 <figcaption>HSL(n / φ % 1 &times; 360&deg;, 60%, 70%)</figcaption>
 </figure>

-There's a problem here.
+It's interactive.
+You can resize the box to change the way rows line up, so you can put different colours next to each other for comparison.

+And if you do that you'll see a problem.
 It seems to visit relatively few colours before coming back around to use something very similar to a colour that's already been used.
 So things get indistinct much sooner than one might hope.

 Fun fact: When taking steps of 1/φ mod 1 those "kind of similar" colours occur at distances which are Fibonacci numbers.
-You can resize the box above to line up different columns.
+Resize the box to have a Fibonacci number of columns and you'll see stripes.

 HSL is tied to the numerical coding of colour in RGB.
 It's made out of up and down ramps of R and G and B without regard to how they're perceived.
-Maybe it would work better if the hue was evenly distributed in human perception rather than what the display understands.

-So let's try again but with OKLCh:
+OKLCh, on the other hand, is tied more closely to human perception.
+Maybe that'll help:

 <figure>
 <div class="example">